benmcevoy/pico-synth/pico synth.md

 ## monophonic

-- fix the note prioritiy
+- fix the note priority
-- only voice1+2
+DONE - only voice1+2

 ## Amplitude envelope

-- only voice1+2 - applies to mix
+DONE - only voice1+2 - applies to mix

 ## Filter envelope